Clan Menzies: 18th century and Jacobite risings

 The chiefs of Clan Menzies did not support the Jacobite rising of 1745; however, the Jacobite leader, Charles Edward Stewart stayed for two nights in the castle.

 Then four days later it was occupied by British-Hanoverian forces, led by the Duke of Cumberland.

 During the Jacobite rising of 1715 Menzies of Culdares supported the Jacobite cause.
 He was captured and exiled to Maryland in America.
 He later returned to Scotland but in the Jacobite rising of 1745 he was beyond active campaigning; however, he sent Prince Charles Edward Stuart a fine horse.
 The clan was out in force under Menzies of Shian who was killed along with his son during the campaign.
 The Menzies lands of Glen Lyon provided shelter for refugees from the Battle of Culloden, including members of Prince Charles's personal staff.

 Clan Chief

-The current chief of Clan Menzies is Robert Steuart Menzies of Menzies, Baron of Menzies (born 1965).
+The current Chief of Clan Menzies is Robert Steuart Menzies of Menzies, (born 1965).